 How Many Pushups Should I Do A Day?
-3 Important Factors To Consider
+Top Tips + Guidance

 Pushups are one of the most popular bodyweight exercises.

-With the wide range of ways to modify pushups for beginners and progress pushups for more advanced athletes, pushups are a great exercise for people of all fitness levels.
+With the wide range of ways to modify pushups for beginners and progress them for more advanced athletes, pushups are a great exercise for people of all fitness levels.

-This exercise strengthens numerous upper-body and core muscles, including the pectoralis major and pectoralis minor muscles in the chest, the deltoid and rotator cuff muscles in the shoulders, the triceps in the upper arms, the rhomboids and trapezius muscles in the upper back and the abdominal muscles in the core.
+There are many strength benefits of pushups, as they stimulate growth in numerous upper-body and core muscles, including the pectoralis major and pectoralis minor chest muscles, the deltoid and rotator cuff muscles in the shoulders, the triceps in the upper arms, the rhomboids and trapezius muscles in the upper back and the abdominal muscles in the core.1Calatayud, J., Borreani, S., Colado, J. C., Martin, F., & Rogers, M. E. (2014).
+Muscle Activity Levels in Upper-Body Push Exercises With Different Loads and Stability Conditions.
+The Physician and Sportsmedicine42(4), 106–119. https://doi.org/10.3810/psm.2014.11.2097

 Best of all, as a bodyweight exercise, pushups don’t require any equipment, so they can be done anywhere at any time.
 But, you may be asking yourself, how many pushups should I do a day?
-How many pushups a day are necessary to see results?
+And how many pushups a day are necessary to see results?

-In this article, we will discuss the recommendations for how many pushups a day to see results are necessary to do, based on different fitness levels and goals.
+In this article, we will discuss the recommendations for how many pushups a day are necessary to see results, based on different fitness levels and goals.

 Let’s get started!